sumbach/modern-cljs/doc/tutorial-22.md

        ...}}
 ```

-First we added the `[com.keminglabs/cljx "0.3.0"]` to the `:plugins`
+First we added `[com.keminglabs/cljx "0.3.0"]` to the `:plugins`
 section.
 Then we configured two rules for it.

-The first rule, `:clj`, reads any `cljx` source file from the
+The first rule, `:clj`, reads any `.cljx` source file from the
-`"test/cljx"` directory and emits the corresponding `clj` file in the
+`"test/cljx/"` directory and emits the corresponding `.clj` file in the
-`"target/test/clj"` directory.
+`"target/test/clj/"` directory.

 The second rule, `:cljs`, does almost the same thing, but instead of
-emitting `clj` files it emits `cljs` and save them into the
+emitting `.clj` files, it emits `.cljs` and saves them to the
-`"target/test/cljs"` directory.
+`"target/test/cljs/"` directory.

-Note that we updated the `:test-paths` as well, by adding to it both
+Note that we updated the `:test-paths` as well, by adding both
-the newly created CLJ pathnames and the newly created CLJS
+the newly-created CLJ and CLJS test output paths.
-pathnames.
-This is because the `cljsbuild` does not add back to the
+This is because `cljsbuild` does not add to the
 Leiningen `:source-paths` and `:test-paths` any CLJS pathnames added
 to its own `:source-paths`.